20 Amazing Traditional Egyptian Foods Every Traveler Must Try in Egypt (2026 Guide)

 12- Alexandrian Kebdah

-Alexandrian Kebdah is a popular street food made from liver (usually beef or lamb) that is grilled or fried and served with a tangy mix of garlic, coriander, lemon, and spices.
+Alexandrian Kebdah is a popular street food made from liver (usually beef or lamb)grilled or fried, and served with a tangy mix of garlic, coriander, lemon, and spices.
 Often eaten in a warm pita bread sandwich, this dish offers a savory and flavorful bite.
 It’s a beloved specialty in Alexandria, offering a unique taste that reflects the city’s influence on Egyptian cuisine.

 13- Sayadiyah Fish